 Sleeve Gastrectomy for Gastroparesis

-As advanced as modern medicine has become, in some cases, it still falls short.
-Patients who develop a condition called gastroparesis are among those who may exhaust the limits of available therapies.
-It is for patients such as these that physicians at NewYork-Presbyterian/Columbia have once again stepped up and found new avenues of treatment and hope.
+As advanced as modern medicine has become, in some cases, it may still fall short.
+Patients who develop a condition called gastroparesis are among those who may exhaust the limits of available therapies and suffer a very compromised quality of life.